Rakeshdevcoder/LinkedinMessagesExtension/README.md

 This tool helps you grab your LinkedIn messages.
-A simple Chrome extension that helps you organize and clean up your LinkedIn messages.
+A simple Chrome extension that helps you organize and clean up your LinkedIn messages.Feel free to contact me at rakeshrathod.contact@gmail.com

 ## What this extension does
 - See all your LinkedIn messages in one place